Appup-Docs/Appup-Docs/docs/frontend/blocks/README.md

 # Blocks
-Blocks are reusable components you create in Appup.
+Blocks are reusable components available in Appup.
+You can create them as well for future usage.
 They can be simple widgets, action bars or menus.

 You create blocks just like you create pages.

 ![Add Block](./addblock.png)